individkid/sidegeo/README.md

   * --import takes module name or file path to import for subsequent calls
   * --call takes Haskell function of source to replace destination

 The --call result string may be longer than the destination, and may contain newlines, to anywhere replace zero or more by zero or more.
 Between successive --delay commands, transformations are made pseudocontinuous, and other commands are distributed evenly in time.
-The --stock --flow --color --source --listen commands work together with polytope shape, orientation, and juxtaposition to produce nonlinear sound and shade from simple equations.
-The simple equations are sums of terms of one coefficient and up to two variables.
-Note that values can have defaults for when topological features necessary to make the value meaningful do not exist.
-For example, the area of a face or length of an edge is only meaningful when the specified face or edge exists as a facet of a polytope.
-The values for the variables come from the following.
+The --time --color --source --listen commands work together with polytope shape, orientation, and juxtaposition to produce nonlinear sound and shade from simple equations.
+The simple equations are quotients of sums of terms of one coefficient and up to two variables.
+Each --time has a value used as variables and for other purposes.

-  * --stock or --source value
-  * metric of facet qualified by topology
-  * projected metric of facet wrt some point or focal point

-Stock values are used in the following places.
+  * value for --delay is given by --time value
+  * values for --color is given by --time values
+  * waves for --listen port is piped from --time value
+  * new --time value comes from term sum quotient and saturation values
+  * term sum quotient variables are --time values

-  * --flow value equations
+  * value change delay comes from term sum quotient
-  * --flow reschedule delay equations
+  * reschedule delay comes from term sum quotient
-  * --flow value delay equations
-  * --delay file stepping rate
-  * --call or --action expressions
-  * --color specifications
-  * --listen waveform sound pipe

-For exmple, a system could consist of --stock --source --listen points at the vertices of a polytope constructed with --point, and --flow faces in several overlapping --plane polytopes.
+For exmple, a system could consist of --time --source --listen points at the vertices of a polytope constructed with --point, and --time faces in several overlapping --plane polytopes.

 This is covered by GNU GENERAL PUBLIC LICENSE https://github.com/individkid/sidegeo/blob/master/LICENSE